-ONE3ONE Solutions is a part of the National Offender Management Service, which is an Executive Agency of the Ministry of Justice.
+ONE3ONE Solutions is a part of HM Prison and Probation Service, which is an Executive Agency of the Ministry of Justice.

 The Ministry of Justice (MoJ) is one of the largest UK government departments, employing over 75,000 people and is responsible for around 500 courts, over 120 prisons, as well as probation services, and offender attendance centres.

 The MoJ works in partnership across government to reform the criminal justice system, to serve the public and support the victims of crime, and is responsible for making new laws, strengthening democracy, and safeguarding human rights.